Global19-atlassian-net/iODKbook2/AlgLin/source/przeksztalcenia_lin_zmiana_bazy.rst

    \end{array}
    \end{array}

-Ten układ :math:`\,n\ ` równości jest równoważny jednemu równaniu macierzowemu
+This system of :math:`\,n\ ` equalities is equivalent to a matrix equation

 .. math::
    :label: trans_base